 Celebrating Manitoba Day on May 12th always gives me a great opportunity to celebrate the growth and diversity of Manitoba-made chocolate.
 In this post, I’d like to welcome the newest contributor to the Manitoba chocolate scene.

 The Melt Chocolate Company was founded in 2018 by Amanda Green of Winnipeg–a former Principal Dancer with the world renown Royal Winnipeg Ballet.
 Devastated by a hip injury that ended her dancing career far too early, Amanda choose to find a new outlet for her creativity and artistry in the world of artisanal chocolate.
-From a small commercial kitchen in Winnipeg, she make several flavours of truffles but the Hibiscus Rose housed in white chocolate and the Salted Tequila Lime enrobed in a 70% dark chocolate are the most popular.
+From a small commercial kitchen in Winnipeg, she makes several flavours of truffles including the signature Hibiscus Rose housed in white chocolate and the Salted Tequila Lime enrobed in a 70% dark chocolate.
 Although I generally gravitate toward dark chocolate, I truly love the creamy texture of the Hibiscus Rose and the caramel notes found in the Cacao Barry Zephyr White Chocolate.

 Working with couverture from Cacao Barry, Amanda has chosen to join the ranks of hybrid chocolatiers like The Chocolate Lab of Calgary, Alberta, and Adorable Chocolat of Shediac, New Brunswick, who have created their own personalized three-origin Or Noir recipe with guidance from Cacao Barry’s chocolate lab located just outside of Paris, France, and plans to launch Enso, her signature 72.6% dark chocolate bar very shortly.
 I’ve had the pleasure of tasting the Enso chocolate and really love the vibrancy of its flavours.
 There is absolutely no bitterness, yet there is an intensity of true chocolate flavour.
 I love it!